benediktstroebl/agent-eval/README.md

     ```
     **Note:** This assumes that the respective seed is already in the output_data directory at the appropriate location.

  - `LDB with Reflexion seed` - Use this if you want to reproduce LDB agents that use a seed generated with Reflexion.
-The resulting folder containig the outputs and logs will follow the nomenclature **model**+reflexion.
+The resulting folder containing the outputs and logs will follow the nomenclature **model**+reflexion.

     ```bash
     cd ./programming